Planning a trip to South Korea?

 Other things to look out for in Cheonjiyeon Valley are Seonimgyo Bridge and the octagonal Cheonjeru Pavilion.

-Although you could easily spend the day indulging in the cool waters of Cheonjiyeon, there are so many awesome day tours that guide you to some of the other exciting places around Jeju Island – including the falls!white
+Although you could easily spend the day indulging in the cool waters of Cheonjiyeon, there are so many awesome day tours that guide you to some of the other exciting places around Jeju Island – including the falls!

 4. Jeongbang Waterfall

 Another one of Jeju Island’s top waterfalls is Jeongbang Waterfall.
 This waterfall is incredibly unique as it is the only waterfall in Asia that flows directly into the ocean.
 Falling down the black cliff from a height of 23 meters, Jeongbang is, without a doubt, one of the most spectacular natural wonders on the island!